 The Idaho Immunization Program (IIP) manages the Vaccines for Children (VFC) program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).

-The IIP administers the federal Vaccines for Children (VFC) program in Idaho.
-All vaccines recommended by the Advisory Committee on immunization Practices (ACIP) are supplied at no cost, through a combination of federal and state dollars, for Idaho children 0 through 18 years of age.
+The IIP administers the federal Vaccines for Children program in Idaho.
+Vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) are supplied at no cost, through federal or state funding, for eligible Idaho children ages 0 through 18 years.
 Providers must be enrolled with the IIP to receive the vaccine.

-Healthcare providers wishing to enroll can begin by contacting the IIP by phone (1-208-334-5931) or email (IIP@dhw.idaho.gov).
+Healthcare providers who want to enroll can begin by contacting the IIP by phone at 208-334-5931 or email at IIP@dhw.idaho.gov.
 New provider enrollment involves the following steps:

-- Acquiring the required vaccine storage and handling equipment;
+- Acquiring vaccine storage and handling equipment that meets program requirements

-- Assigning staff members (primary and back-up) to be responsible for vaccine management and training; and
+- Assigning staff members (primary and back-up) to be responsible for vaccine management and training

 - Completing an on-site enrollment site visit with IIP staff

 The Idaho Vaccines for Children (VFC) program provides vaccines to participating healthcare providers for children from birth through 18 years of age.

 Patients eligible for vaccines supplied by the IIP